HOME | HISTORY | COMPARISONS | TIPS&TRICKS | ARCHIVES | DOWNLOADS | GALLERY | LINKS | ABOUT

 If you are interested in Commodore User Manual scans, I would recommend Kim Lemon's great museum.

-Although there really isn't much use doing so, WinEMU 0.48 will support this machine for sake of completeness.
+Although there really isn't much sense doing so, most emulators support this machine for sake of completeness of the 264 range.

 |A picture of the Commodore plus/4!
 Neat, isn't it?
 It had 64 kilobyte RAM and four built-in programs, called the 3-plus-1 (word processor, spreadsheet, database and a chart maker)|